-The prolific and fanciful mind of Jules Verne, the noted French author and journalist was wont to picture in some of his apparently more impossible portravals, the time when rick men would have floating palades the. sounded by great gardens, and would remain year after year upon the water, spending the winter, first in this balmy port, and then in that, or close to a particular island where they could bask in the gentlest sunshine and be fanned by the spice laden and perfumed winds of some land where only beauty and health, and love and long life reigned.
-Altogether it was langurously glaricommercially.
-He likes the do things spirit of Americans.
-He likes their was-tom.
-And he likes President Rooseveli, very much.
-If is quite natural that he should desire his son to emulate the should desire his son to emulate the strenuous and successful American, to atrik from the same fount of knowl-edge from which the President drank, In selecting his second youngest son, Prince Oscar, he is making a very for-iunate choice, because this prince is ourse Yale feels very much put out ver the news.
+The prolific and fanciful mind of Jules Verne, the noted French author and journalist was wont to picture in some of his apparently more impossible portravals, the time when rick men would have floating painces sursounded by great gardens, and would remain year after year upon the

+water, spending the winter, first in this balmy port, and then in that, or close to a particular island where they could bask in the gontlest sunshine and be fanned by the spice laden and perfumed winds of some land where only beauty and health, and love and long life reigned.

-and to complete h
+iong life reigned.
+Altegether it was langorously glori-ons and passingly pleasing to the dreamer, who would suddenly awaken to think that he was only reading the views of Verne, and that there was nothing real about it after all.
+So far as we can see the Verne idea is not destined to find fulfillment in the near future.
+But already there are great edge from which the President drank.
+In selecting his second youngest son, Prince Oscar, he is making a very for-iunate choice, because this prince is and it may be that what the imaginspiece his education.
+Of ourse Yale feels very much put out ver the news.

+clal schools, speaking at least two

+languages, will be carried, these being

+under the superintendence of experionced commercial travelers.
+In order

+o stimulate their zeal, all these ernthey may obtain to the head office,

+which will see them carried out.
+A series of receptions and fetes are to be

+held on board with a view of attract-

+Salt Lake is to have a new Ice plant,

+All the railroad presidents are in fa-

+It is particularly true of automobiles

+ial are often served in the same course

+that It is the pace that kills.

+Ing customers.

+but the old prices.

+or of home rule.

+ate course in politics.

+hange of administration.

+good leather in him yet.

+or governor of Massachusetts.
+There

+It will take a long time to restore

+Ernest Thompson Seaton hints that

+er b

+clined.
-Why doesn't the International Bueau of American Republics put Nicaragua and Honduras in separate drawers and lock them up? ation, since nobody can speak with au-

-Six automobiles are being built for he purpose of making a dash for the orth pole.
-In the dash they will scarceexceed the speed limit.

-It was very proper for Senator Foraker in firing the first gun in the presiiential campaign in Ohio to refer to the shooting up" of Brownsylle.

-It is doubtful if in all his life Mr. Carnegie ever enjoyed a day more than e did yesterday in Pittsburg.
-And he as fully entitled to his enjoyment.

-Next Tuesday the forty-five thousand copie who live in Topeka will devote the day to making war upon the dandeons.
-They have come to realize that f you want to accomplish an object ou must dig for it.

-The proposal of Mr. John Temple raves of Atlanta that Mr. Bryan, when the next Democratic national conention meets, nominate President Roosevelt, is one of the most amusing things that ever happened in American politics.
+Why doesn't the International Bueau of American Republics put Nicaragua and Honduras in separate drawers and lock them up?
+Six automobiles are being built for the purpose of making a dash for the north pole.
+In the dash they will scarcey exceed the speed limit It was very proper for Senator Foraker in firing the first gun in the presidential campaign in Ohio to refer to the shooting up" of Brownsville.
+It is doubtful if in all his life Mr 'arnegie ever enjoyed a day more than e did yesterday in Pittsburg.
+And he was fully entitled to his enjoyment.
+Next Tuesday the forty-five thousand people who live in Topeka will devote he day to making war upon the dandeions.
+They have come to realize that you want to accomplish an object you must dig for it.
+The proposal of Mr. John Temple lraves of Atlanta that Mr. Bryan, when the next Democratic national convention meets, nominate President Boosevelt, is one of the most amusing things that ever happened in American politics.
 Truly it was a case of from Graves to gay.
 A DECISION ON BETTING.

-Fitchburg Sentinel.